 What is a Keto Diet – and How Can You Incorporate CBD into it?

-Of course, diets aren’t the only health crazes around, and often times certain supplements or particular ‘superfoods’ become popular.
-Lately, the greatest trend to hit the shelves is CBD, with many people turning toward CBD as a means to treat the symptoms of certain conditions — or simply to stay healthy and promote general well-being.
+Of course, diets aren’t the only crazes around, and often times certain supplements or particular ‘superfoods’ become popular.
+Lately, the greatest trend to hit the shelves is CBD, with many people turning toward CBD as an option — or simply to stay healthy and promote general wellness.

 So, what happens if you combine CBD and the Keto Diet?
 Is it a match made in heaven, or can you have too much of a good thing?
 Let’s take a look.

 Keto is short for ketogenic, and this diet is centered around a low carbohydrate and high fat intake.
 In some ways, it is quite similar to the Atkins Diet or any other low-carb diet.

 When you drastically reduce your carbohydrate intake this way, your body enters a metabolic state called ketosis, where the body becomes much more efficient at burning fat for energy.
 Moreover, the fat is turned into ketones in the liver, supplying energy for the brain.

 - Meats like steak, ham, sausage, bacon, chicken, and turkey